You can take Shaun O'Hara off the Giants, but you can't take the Giants out of Shaun O'Hara.

 O'Hara has left the team, but not football.
 He is an analyst for NFL Network and will be on the air Thursday through Saturday.
 O'Hara said he will commute each week from his New Jersey home to the network's studio in Los Angeles.

-O’Hara had a remarkable career.
+O'Hara had a remarkable career.
 In 1995, he arrived at Rutgers University as a skinny walk-on tight end.
 He left as a team captain and All-Big East tackle.
-He made the Cleveland Browns’ roster as an undrafted rookie in 2000 and caught a touchdown pass as a tackle-eligible in his second season.
-O’Hara joined the Giants in 2004 – the same year as Tom Coughlin and
+He made the Cleveland Browns' roster as an undrafted rookie in 2000 and caught a touchdown pass as a tackle-eligible in his second season.
+O'Hara joined the Giants in 2004 – the same year as Tom Coughlin and Eli Manning.
+He was one of the five captains on the 2007 team that won Super Bowl XLII and became one of the just three centers in Giants history to be selected to at least three Pro Bowls (joining Ray Wietecha and Bart Oates).

 "Imagine this, "O'Hara said.
 "I managed to experience all that and never be arrested."